-Once a reliable XML apparatus, which has undergone both regularization and alignment for stemmatological analysis and for optimal human reading upon conversion, has been produced, this can be processed within Textual Communities to obtain a NEXUS file.
-This operation is carried out, within Textual Communities by choosing the options Manage => Collation => Convert Collation output to NEXUS file.
+After obtaining a reliable XML apparatus, which has undergone both regularization and alignment for stemmatological analysis and for optimal human reading upon conversion, has been produced, this can be processed within Textual Communities to obtain a NEXUS file.
+The operation is carried out within Textual Communities by choosing the options Manage => Collation => Convert Collation output to NEXUS file.